 Located at the northern entrance into the Okefenokee National Wildlife Refuge, the Okefenokee Swamp Park gives you access to the beautiful lily-decked waters of the swamp.
 And spring is a great time to experience this unique wilderness before the stifling heat of Georgia summer sets in.

-Take a boat tour on the waterways and learn about alligators, turtles, snakes, and other swamp creators.
+Take a boat tour on the waterways and learn about alligators, turtles, snakes, and other swamp creatures.
 Ride on the Okefenokee Railroad Tour with a stop on Pioneer Island.
 And go on a hike to the observation tower along a wilderness trail.

-5. Pine Mountain
+7. Pine Mountain

 Pine Mountain is most known for being home to Callaway Gardens, a year-round resort and beautiful natural gardens.
 During the spring, the gardens explode with color.
 There’s no better time for a tour of the gardens, a visit to the butterfly house, a bike ride along the trails, and a game of tennis or golf at the resort.